High-Dimensional Tail Index Regression: Application: Text Analysis of Viral Posts on LGBTQ+

-Table \ref{tab:top30} shows the top 30 most frequent words used in LGBTQ$+$ posts.
-Displayed next to each word are the total number of times it appeared (Count) and the total number of posts in which it appeared (Tweets).
-The last number corresponds to $\sum_{i=1}^n X_{ij}$.
-All the characters are unified into lower-case letters so that the counting is not case-sensitive.
-Observe that the most frequent word `lgbt' is distinguished from the eleventh most frequent word `\#lgbt.'
-While the former is a plain word, the latter is known as a hashtag and plays the role of linking the posts with all the posts containing the same hashtag.
+Table \ref{tab:top30} displays the 30 most frequently used words in LGBTQ$+$ posts.
+For each word, the total number of times it appeared (Count) and the total number of posts in which it appeared (Tweets) are shown.
+The last value corresponds to $\sum_{i=1}^n X_{ij}$ for $j=1,\dots,30$.
+All characters have been converted to lowercase to ensure the counting is not case-sensitive.
+Notice that the most frequent word, ``lgbt,'' is distinct from the eleventh most frequent word, ``\#lgbt.''
+The former is a plain word, while the latter functions as a hashtag, serving to link posts with others containing the same hashtag.

-We apply our proposed method of estimation and inference to analyze the effects of using these and other words on the tail shape of the distribution of likes.
-As in the simulation studies, we set $\omega_n$ to the 95th percentile of the empirical distribution of $\{Y_i\}_{i=1}^n$, resulting in the effective sample size of $n_0=1623$.
-The rules for the tuning parameters remain the same as those used in our simulation studies.
+We apply our proposed method of estimation and inference to analyze the effects of using these and other words on the tail shape of the distribution of the number of likes.
+Consistent with our simulation studies, we set $w_n$ to the 95th percentile of the empirical distribution of $\{Y_i\}_{i=1}^n$, which results in an effective sample size of $n_0 = 1,623$.
+The rules for selecting the tuning parameters remain the same as those used in our simulation studies.

-Table \ref{tab:frequent30_results} lists the estimates, standard errors, 95\% confidence intervals, and the t statistics for $\theta_j$ for the top 30 most frequent words.
-These words are listed in the same order as in Table \ref{tab:top30}.
-Note that the most frequent word `lgbt' has a significantly negative coefficient while the eleventh most frequent word `\#lgbt' has a significantly positive coefficient.
-Recall that smaller values of the Pareto exponent lead to more extreme values of $Y_i$.
-Thus, this observation implies that the use of the plain word `lgbt' contributes to attracting extremely large numbers of likes, while the use of the hashtag `\#lgbt' can have adverse effects.
-Most of the other words displayed in Table \ref{tab:frequent30_results} are statistically insignificant -- exceptions are `they' and `it's' whose coefficients are positive implying their adverse effects.
+Table \ref{tab:frequent30_results} presents the estimates, standard errors, 95\% confidence intervals, and t-statistics for $\theta_j$ for the 30 most frequently used words, listed in the same order as in Table \ref{tab:top30}.
+Notably, the most frequent word, ``lgbt,'' has a significantly negative coefficient, while the eleventh most frequent word, ``\#lgbt,'' has a significantly positive coefficient.
+Recall that smaller values of the Pareto exponent correspond to more extreme values of $Y_i$.
+Therefore, this finding suggests that using the plain word ``lgbt'' tends to attract a substantially larger number of likes, whereas using the hashtag ``\#lgbt'' may have the opposite effect.
+Most of the other words in Table \ref{tab:frequent30_results} are statistically insignificant, with the exceptions of ``they'' and ``it's,'' whose positive coefficients indicate their adverse effects.